What are the outcomes of this program?

 What makes this program unique?

 The educational aspect of the residency is the ability to become a certified clinical instructor and teach a student.
 The resident must be comfortable and confident enough in their skills to undertake and instruct a student.
 This residency is in house which means the schedule of the week is scheduled around the resident and takes place within the St. Luke's University Health Network for one full calendar year.
 There is minimal remote or online learning and the class, mentor-time, and experiential learning are live.
 The ability to observe with multiple health professions and learn about hospital operations throughout the spectrum through experiential learning is what sets this residency apart from others.
-No tuition cost associated with this residency.

 - Exclusively in-house residency structure